Bruce-Alan Barnard, JD, LLM

-Poppi Ritacco received her B.A. degree from Carleton College and her law degree (J.D.) from Harvard.
+Poppi Ritacco is the Legal Studies Program Coordinator at the University of Pittsburgh.
+Poppi received her B.A. degree from Carleton College and her law degree (J.D.) from Harvard.
 She also has an advanced law degree (LL.M.) in Criminal Law from the University of Buffalo.
-Poppi was a certified FLETC Senior Legal Instructor.
+Poppi is also a certified FLETC Senior Legal Instructor.
 An award-winning instructor, she taught every course in the legal block in all four FLETC Basic programs.
 Poppi was also the Chief Editor for the FLETC Legal Handbook.
 Prior to FLETC, she served as an Assistant District Attorney in Massachusetts from 2003 to 2007.
 From 2007 to 2009, she worked as an Assistant Attorney General in Washington D.C.
 Poppi is a member of the Massachusetts and Washington D.C. bars.

 Jim McAdams, JD